nosnoc/nosnoc/README.md

-# NOSNOC
+# `nosnoc`
-**NOSNOC** is an open-source `MATLAB` software package for NOnSmooth Numerical Optimal Control.
+**nosnoc** is an open-source `MATLAB` software package for NOnSmooth Numerical Optimal Control.
 The `Python` package `nosnoc_py` with similar functionality is available as well.

-A detailed overview of the theory and methods behind NOSNOC can be found in the course material of the [Summer School on Direct Methods for Optimal Control of Nonsmooth Systems](https://www.syscop.de/teaching/ss2023/summer-school-direct-methods-optimal-control-nonsmooth-systems).
+A detailed overview of the theory and methods behind nosnoc can be found in the course material of the [Summer School on Direct Methods for Optimal Control of Nonsmooth Systems](https://www.syscop.de/teaching/ss2023/summer-school-direct-methods-optimal-control-nonsmooth-systems).

 ## General
-**NOSNOC** is a tool for numerically solving optimal control problems with nonsmooth dynamical systems with switches and/or state jumps.
+**nosnoc** is a tool for numerically solving optimal control problems with nonsmooth dynamical systems with switches and/or state jumps.
 It supports:

 1. Automatic discretization via the FESD method - high accuracy and correct sensitivities.
 Note that classical time-stepping methods only have first-order accuracy and wrong sensitivities even when they appear to be differentiable.